 Sporting opportunities should be available to everyone regardless of physical limitations.
 On Friday the 31st of May Adelaide University Sport, UniSA Sport and Flinders University Sport & Fitness held the inaugural Inclusive Sports Come & Try at Pridham Hall.
 The event was open to all students from the three universities who were invited come and try four sports which have all been created for people with physical disabilities.
 These sports were wheelchair table tennis, table cricket, boccia and goalball.

-There was a great atmosphere with almost all participants trying every sport and learning about the different strategies whether it be how to throw the boccia balls depending on their weight, or which way to throw the ball in goalball while the people protecting the goals have the eyes covered by 100% vision impairing goggles.
+There was a great atmosphere with almost all participants trying every sport and learning about the different sports' strategies, whether it was how to throw the boccia balls depending on their weight, or which way to throw the ball in goalball while the people protecting the goals had the eyes covered by 100% vision impairing goggles.

 Adelaide University Sport are looking forward to providing students with more opportunities to get involved in inclusive sport and exercise both on campus and in conjunction with UniSA Sport and Flinders University Sport & Fitness.